jlipworth/doctor-hud/webserver/docs/source/masterdoc.rst

 Quick Routes
 ------------

-If you want to know how to set start everything from scratch, start at `server setup <serversetup.html>`_.
+If you want to know how to set everything from scratch, start at `server setup <serversetup.html>`_.

-If you want more information on the web interface's operation go to the `remote doctor operation <mainoperation.html>`_.
+If you want information on how to use the web interface, go to `remote doctor operation <mainoperation.html>`_.

-If you need help starting the client web app, go to the `client setup <clientsetup.html>`_.
+If you need help starting the client webapp, go to `client setup <clientsetup.html>`_.

 .. toctree::
    :maxdepth: 2